 One of the fundamental reasons why the House has considered the Bill, and why Opposition parties in both Houses have indicated that they consider it appropriate to fast-track it, is that we are not amending an existing piece

 of legislation which has been in force for 25 years.
-If the two main Opposition parties had come to us in advance and said We think it important to include the PEGI clauses , we might have been able to discuss the matter, but I do not think
+If the two main Opposition parties had come to us in advance and said We think it important to include the PEGI clauses , we might have been able to discuss the matter, but I do not

-that we need to get the legislation repealed and revived so that it can be amended during the passage of the Digital Economy Bill.
+point is that we need to get the legislation repealed and revived so that it can be amended during the passage of the Digital Economy Bill.